xcube-dev/xcube/docs/source/dataaccess.md

 Before opening a specific dataset in .zip format preload the data before opening.
 The preload parameters are:
 * `blocking: bool` - Switch to make the preloading process blocking or non-blocking.
   If True, the preloading process blocks the script.
-Defaults to `true`.
+Defaults to `True`.
 * `silent: bool` - Switch to visualize the preloading process.
 If False, the preloading progress will be visualized in a table.
 If True, the visualization will be suppressed.
-Defaults to `true`.
+Defaults to `True`.

 There are no common parameters for opening datasets with the `xcube-zenodo` store.
 As the datasets uploaded on Zenodo are varying across a wide spectrum of datatypes